 Sometimes you might end up with air bubbles and marmalade scum on top of your marmalade as you finish boiling it.
 To disperse this (as the scum/air bubbles are not particularly pretty when they set in the jar), wait for the marmalade to cool down a little before potting up.

-Ideas for additional flavours
+Ideas for additional flavors

-By the way, if you choose to add any flavouring or extra ingredients, do this right at the end of your marmalade making process, after you’ve tested your marmalade and you are ready to pot the marmalade.
+By the way, if you choose to add any flavoring or extra ingredients, do this right at the end of your marmalade making process, after you've tested your marmalade and you are ready to pot the marmalade.
 This is because most of the flavours are either not heat stable (they will evaporate like for example alcohol) or prolonged cooking can make them too bitter (like for example spices).

 Orange, Lime & Gin Marmalade - add 3-4 tablespoons of gin depending on how strong you want the flavour to be